 The service area encompasses approximately 400 square miles of mountainous terrain accessed primarily by winding two-lane roadways and dirt trails.
 The substation is located 50 miles south of the Sheriff’s Office Headquarters Facility, in Bakersfield.
 Los Angeles and Ventura Counties border the Frazier Park Substation to the south and to the southwest.

-The Frazier Park Substation consists of one sergeant, one senior deputy, six deputies, one full time office service technician, and six citizen service unit volunteers.
+The Frazier Park Substation consists of one sergeant, one senior deputy, seven deputies, one full time office service technician, and five citizen service unit volunteers.